 Piperine is a chemical usually used to inhibit normal drug-metabolizing enzymes and enhance the effect of other substances.
 This is very occasionally a good idea, when you know exactly what drug you’re trying to enhance and you’re not taking anything else concurrently.
 But I can’t figure out which drug they’re trying to enhance the activity of here, or even whether they’re trying to enhance the activity of anything at all, or if they just heard that piperine could enhance things and thought “Okay, it’s in”.
 And if I were giving someone a concoction of twenty-one different random psychoactive drugs, which I was dosing wrong and giving at the wrong schedule, the last thing I would want to do is inhibit the body’s normal drug metabolism.
 The entire reason God gave people drug-metabolizing enzymes is because He knew, in His wisdom, that some of them were going to be idiots who would take a concoction of twenty-one different random psychoactive drugs because a website said it was, in Scientific Terms, a “GENIUS PILL”.
 Turning them off is a terrible idea and the only saving grace is that the dose of everything in this monstrosity is probably too small for it to do anything anyway.

 Taking any of the ingredients in CerebralX on its own is a potentially risky affair.
-But if you study up on it and make sure to take it correctly, then maybe it’s a calculated risk, like mountain climbing.
-Taking everything in CerebralX together is more like trying to mountain-climb in a t-shirt and sandals.
-You’re not taking a calculated risk as part of a potentially interesting hobby.
-You’re just being an idiot.
+But if you study up on it and make sure to take it correctly, then maybe it’s a calculated risk.
+Taking everything in CerebralX together isn’t taking a calculated risk as part of a potentially interesting hobby.
+It’s just being an idiot.

 But that’s too easy.
 I have a larger point here, which is that these sorts of branded combos are bad ideas even if they’re by smart, well-intentioned people who are doing everything right.